PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Experimental Results

 \subsubsection{Ablation on Conditioning Strategies}

 To evaluate the impact of different conditioning strategies, we implement the following variants under identical training settings:

-- \textit{Pose-only}: Uses only camera parameters as the control signal, injected via cross-attention.
+\textit{Pose-only}: uses only camera parameters as the control signal, injected via cross-attention.

-- \textit{Render-only}: Uses only the rendered video, encoded with 3D self-attention and injected via cross-attention.
+\textit{Render-only}: uses only the rendered video, encoded with 3D self-attention and injected via cross-attention.

-- \textit{Baseline Fusion (RT+Render)}: Employs both camera parameters and rendered video.
-Each modality is encoded independently and injected into the network through its own dedicated cross-attention layer in one stage.
+\textit{Baseline Fusion (RT+Render)}: employs both camera parameters and rendered video, where each modality is encoded independently and injected into the network through its own dedicated cross-attention layer in a single stage.

-- \textit{Baseline Fusion (Plücker+Render)}: Uses Plücker coordinates and rendered video.
-Following several image-to-video (I2V) methods~\cite{cao2025mvgenmaster, cao2025uni3c} that fuse camera poses and rendered frames, we implement a video-to-video (V2V) version.
-Specifically, the Plücker information is added to the noised latents and the rendered video is injected through cross-attention in one stage.
+\textit{Baseline Fusion (Pl\"ucker+Render)}: uses Pl\"ucker coordinates and rendered video.
+Following several image-to-video methods~\cite{cao2025mvgenmaster, cao2025uni3c} that fuse camera poses and rendered frames, we implement a video-to-video version in which the Pl\"ucker information is added to the noised latents and the rendered video is injected through cross-attention in a single stage.

 Our main model is \textit{PostCam (RT+Render)}.
-We additionally implement a variant, \textit{PostCam (Plücker+Render)}, which uses Plücker coordinates as input.
+We additionally implement a variant, \textit{PostCam (Pl\"ucker+Render)}, which uses Pl\"ucker coordinates as input.
 This variant also adopts the query-shared cross-attention module and the two-stage training strategy.

-As shown in Table~\ref{tab:ablation_render_rt}, naively combining the two control signals does not necessarily yield better results.
-On the contrary, we found that the simple RT+Render strategy struggles to converge and, under the same number of training iterations, results in the worst motion control accuracy.
+Table~\ref{tab:ablation_render_rt} demonstrates that a direct combination of both signals is suboptimal.
+Notably, the RT+Render baseline fails to converge effectively, resulting in the least accurate motion control among all tested configurations under equal training iterations.
 We attribute this to the significant disparity between pose trajectories and rendered video information.
-Simultaneously injecting these two heterogeneous signals makes the model difficult to optimize.
-Converting camera poses into Plücker coordinates condition to injection partially alleviates the convergence issue—this also explains why most I2V works adopt Plücker coordinates.
+Simultaneously injecting these two heterogeneous signals makes it difficult for the model to converge.
+Converting camera poses into Pl\"ucker coordinates for injection partially alleviates the convergence issue---this also explains why most I2V methods adopt Pl\"ucker coordinates.
 However, this approach remains a suboptimal injection strategy.